push-protocol/push-website/blog/2024-03-21-push-channel-of-the-week/index.md

 https://app.push.org/channels/0x30a1627fDdc0dBB7dD00b881D25A45B443f294bB and receive immediate on-chain updates directly linked to your chosen wallet address.

-Keep an eye on the next winner👀!
+Stay tuned for the next winner! 👀
 Let us know about your favorite channel on [Push Protocol Discord](https://discord.com/invite/pushprotocol)